mpkato/ntcir.datasearch.jp/content/_index.md

 3. states average commute time comparison information
 ```

+We built a unigram language model for each topic based on ten generated queries,
+and selected a query per topic with the lowest perplexity with respect to the language model.
 Note that data distributed to participants include only queries but not their topics.
 Thus, search systems cannot access to the topics for which queries are generated.